Mary Lou Fulton College for Teaching and Learning Innovation policies

 • Doctoral students carrying more than three credits of “I” grades are considered as not making satisfactory academic progress.

-• Students who violate professional responsibilities may be placed on academic probation or suspension, or they may be recommended for dismissal.
+• Students who violate professional responsibilities may be placed on college academic probation or suspension, or they may be recommended for dismissal.

 5. Graduate students must remain continuously enrolled in their graduate program.
 Failing to do so without a Graduate College-approved leave of absence is considered lack of academic progress and may result in the Graduate College withdrawing students from the program.
 See the complete Graduate College leave of absence policy for more details.

-• Students may maintain continuous enrollment through any of the Graduate College approved methods.
+• Students may maintain continuous enrollment through any of the Graduate College-approved methods.
 However, multiple semesters of enrollment in continuing registration (595, 695, 795) may be considered lack of academic progress.

 6. Doctoral students must pass comprehensive exams by the end of the sixth academic-year semester of enrollment; pass a proposal defense by the end of the seventh academic-year semester of enrollment; and pass a dissertation final defense by the end of the 11th academic-year semester of enrollment.
+An academic-year semester is defined as each spring or fall semester starting from the term of first enrollment.

-7. All graduate students must satisfy the maximum time limit for graduation for the student's graduate program (six years for master's degrees and certificates, 10 years for doctoral degree); see the "Time Limit" section of the Graduate College Policy Manual.
+7. All graduate students must satisfy the maximum time limit for graduation for the student's graduate program (six years for master's degrees and certificates, 10 years for doctoral degree); more information is available in the Time Limit section of the Graduate College Policy Manual.

 • Students who are in danger of not meeting the maximum time limit for degree completion are considered not meeting satisfactory academic progress and may be placed on academic probation.